MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 ## Publish domain controllers
 Domain Controllers must be published for clients to obtain Kerberos tickets.
 The tickets are required for single sign-on to on premises resources.

 At a minimum, publish all Domain Controllers that are configured in the Active Directory site where your Private Access connectors are installed.
-For example, if your Private Access connectors are in your Brisbane data center, you should publish all the Domain Controllers in the Brisbane data center.
+For example, if your Private Access connectors are in your Brisbane data center, publish all the Domain Controllers in the Brisbane data center.

 The Domain Controller ports are required to enable SSO to on-premises resources.